HannaBella/Train-Scheduler/README.md

-# Train-Scheduler
 ## Train Scheduler

-### This Train Scheduler app calculates when the next train will arrive in relative to the current time.
+This Train Scheduler app calculates when the next train will arrive in relative to the current time.

  The app suits this basic spec(MVP):